Ibis the Invincible: Ibis / Daniel Kahlifa

-A composite character of Amentep and Daniel from DC Comics, Ibis is a sorcerer and prince whose origins is traced to ancient Egypt, known for his mastery of white magic, strong moral character, and pride for Egyptian history and culture.
+A composite character of Amentep and Daniel Khalifa, Ibis is a sorcerer and prince whose origins is traced to ancient Egypt, known for his mastery of white magic, strong moral character, and pride for Egyptian history and culture.
 He falls in love with the High Priestess of Anubis, Taia, who serves as both his love interest and guide.
-When reincarnated into Daniel Khalifa, he retains his strong moral character and appreciation for Egyptian culture and history.
-Upon discovering his past life, he sacrifices his youth to de-age Taia and resume his past life as a mystic defender although the implications of him abandoning his previous life and it's effects on his friends and family is a concern.
+After being reincarnated as Daniel Khalifa, he retains his strong moral character and appreciation for Egyptian culture and history.
+Upon discovering his past life, he sacrifices his youth to de-age Taia and resume his past life as a mystic defender, although the implications of him abandoning his previous life and its effects on his friends and family is a concern.

 Fictional history

 Prince Amentep

 Ibis begins his life as Amentep, a prince of ancient Egypt who was in love with the beautiful Princess Taia of Thebes.
 As a young man, Amentep is given the "Ibistick", a talisman of incredible power, by the Egyptian god Thoth, who empowers the talisman after Ibis was overthrown.
 Amentep's throne is eventually usurped – with the aid of a demonic army conjured up by the evil god Set – by a cruel magician known as the Black Pharaoh.
 When Taia, who is under the protection of Osiris, refuses to marry him, the Black Pharaoh shoots her with a poisoned arrow.
 Using his Ibistick, Amentep places his beloved in suspended animation to allow her to heal.
 He casts a similar spell upon himself, hoping to be present when Taia revives.

-4000 years later, the mummy of Amentep returns to life in an American museum in 1940 (this was later revealed to be the work of the wizard Shazam).
+4000 years later, the mummy of Amentep returns to life in an American museum in 1940, which is later revealed to be the work of the wizard Shazam.
 Now called "Ibis", Amentep sets out in search of his beloved, eventually finding her at another museum.
 Seeking to adjust to this new world, Ibis uses his vast powers to become a crimefighter.

 Ibis can do almost anything with the power of the Ibistick: build force-fields around cities, transport himself and others, heal or destroy people, bring people back to life or summon spirits, give superhuman powers, and even make objects appear out of thin air.
-Without the wand however, he is powerless, and this weakness is frequently exploited by his enemies.
+Without the wand, he is powerless, which is frequently exploited by his enemies.
 The Ibistick apparently vibrates in the presence of evil, at one point it even wakes him up.
 Taia was once shown using the wand to make lightning strike a foe of Ibis, and often uses it at other times.
 It can be used by anybody, but not to cause harm directly to Ibis, or it will backfire on the user.
 It cannot be used directly against certain magics.